 - cholangitis – inflammation of the bile ducts, which occurs when a bile duct becomes blocked by a gallstone and the bile becomes infected.
 This causes pain, fever, jaundice and rigors (shaking)

 Gallstones that cause no symptoms, generally don’t need any medical treatment.
 In certain cases (such as abdominal surgery for other conditions), doctors may remove your gallbladder if you are at high risk of complications of gallstones.

 Treatment depends on the size and location of the gallstones, but may include:

-- dietary modifications – such as limiting or eliminating fatty foods and dairy products
+- dietary modifications – such as limiting or eliminating fatty foods and

 - medications – some medications can dissolve gallstones, but this treatment is only rarely given, due to side effects and a variable success rate

 Around 80% of people with gallstone symptoms will need surgery.
 Surgeons may remove your entire gallbladder (cholecystectomy), or just the stones from bile ducts.